GameFoundry/bsf/Documentation/GitHub/compiling.md

 # Compiling

 Banshee is available on two branches:
  - **preview** - This branch always contains latest "stable" pre-release version.
+This might be a few months behind master.
  - **master** - This branch contains the latest changes, might be quite unstable and might not even compile.
 Use this if you absolutely need the bleeding edge changes.

-It can be compiled using:
+Banshee can be compiled in two modes:
+ - **Runtime** (default) - This will compile the entire engine, scripting system and the editor.
+This is intended for those that plan on using the editor as a runtime to develop and build games.
+ - **Framework** - This will compile only the C++ engine framework without the editor or the scripting API.
+This is intended for those that prefer to create applications more directly with less high level abstractions.

+Supported platforms:
+ - Windows
+ - (Mac & Linux coming soon)

+Supported compilers:
  - MSVC++ 14.0 (Visual Studio 2015)
- - Clang
+ - (Clang/GCC coming soon)

-Banshee currently only compiles on Windows, but Mac & Linux ports are coming soon.

 ## Compile steps (Simple)

+We provide two sets of compile intructions depending on what you need:
+ - Simple: Straightforward setup for those that don't need to perform any special configuration on Banshee's build and just want to compile with default settings
+ - Advanced: Slightly more complicated setup, but allows you to configure exactly how to build Banshee and with which tools

 ### Windows

-To create a Visual Studio 2015 solution with default settings, follow these steps:
+To create a Visual Studio 2015 solution with the complete runtime, follow these steps:
  1. Download source code
- 2. Install relevant DirectX dependencies as described [here](#otherDeps)
- 3. Run setup.bat in the source code root folder
+ 2. Run setup.bat in the source code root folder
- 4. Access Visual Studio solution in /Build/VS2015/Banshee.sln
+ 3. Access Visual Studio solution in /Build/VS2015/Banshee.sln

-Note: Visual Studio 2015 installation required
+ 4. If compilation fails with errors related to DirectX, you need to install relevant DirectX dependencies as described [here](#otherDeps)

 ## Compile steps (Advanced)